Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Introduction

 \section{Introduction}

 The discrete-time filtering problem considers an unobserved Markov chain $\{X_n\}_{n\geq 0}$ (the signal or hidden chain) and associated data $\{Y_n\}_{n\geq 1}$.
-The data at any time $k$ are assumed to depend on $\{X_n\}_{n\geq 0}$ only by the position $X_k$ of the hidden state.
-The objective of filtering, assuming it is well-defined is to compute expectations with respect to (w.r.t.) the conditional distribution of the signal at each time $n$, given all the data observed up-to that time; we call such a distribution the filter.
-This problem has numerous applications in statistics, applied mathematics, finance and beyond; we refer the reader to the texts \cite{bain,cappe,delmoral} and the references therein for a more complete summary.
+The data at any time $k$ are assumed to depend on $\{X_n\}_{n\geq 0}$ only via the position $X_k$ of the hidden state.
+The objective of filtering is to compute expectations with respect to (w.r.t.) the sequence of \emph{filtering distributions}, i.e.~the conditional distribution of the signal at each time $n$, given all the data observed up-to that time, sequentially in the time index.
+The filtering problem has numerous applications in statistics, applied mathematics, finance and beyond; we refer the reader to the texts \cite{bain,cappe,delmoral} and the references therein for a more complete summary.

-In most cases of practical interest, the filter is unavailable analytically and one must resort to numerical approximation of which there are plethora of methods; see \cite{bain,cappe,delmoral} for some coverage of the subject.
-In this article we focus on the approach called particle filters (PF).
-These are Monte Carlo, simulation-based methods that simulate a collection of $N\in\mathbb{N}$ samples in parallel and undergo what are called sampling and resampling operations.
-Such methods are very well understood from a mathematical perspective (e.g.~\cite{delmoral}) and provide almost surely exact approximations of the filter as $N\rightarrow\infty$.
-Typically they are effective when the dimension of the hidden state, $d_x$ say, is moderate, although there are several attempts to enhance the methodology to some special-case high-dimensional problems (e.g.~\cite{pf_ns,pf_sns}).
+In most cases of practical interest the filter is unavailable analytically and one must resort to numerical approximations.
+A plethora of relevant algorithms have been developed, see e.g.~\cite{bain,cappe,delmoral} for some coverage of the subject.
+In this article we focus on the approach called particle filters (PFs).
+These are Monte Carlo, simulation-based methods that simulate a collection of $N\in\mathbb{N}$ samples in parallel and undergo importance sampling and resampling operations.
+Such methods are very well understood from a mathematical perspective (e.g.~\cite{delmoral}) and provide almost surely consistent approximations of the filter as $N\rightarrow\infty$.
+PFs are typically effective when the dimension of the hidden state, $d_x$, is moderate, although there are several recent attempts to further extend the methodology to cover some special-case high-dimensional problems (e.g.~\cite{pf_ns,pf_sns}).

-In this article we focus on the case where the observations have low or degenerate noise.
-For instance one could consider the case:
+In this article we focus on the case when the observations have low or degenerate noise.
+For instance, one could consider the case:

+where $(Y_n,X_n)\in\mathbb{R}^{d_y}\times\mathbb{R}^{d_x}$, $\Delta\geq 0$, $\{\epsilon_n\}_{n\geq 1}$ is a sequence of $\mathbb{R}^{d_y}$-valued independent and identically distributed (i.i.d.) noises and $A_n$ a sequence of $d_y\times d_x$ real matrices. of full row rank.
+For technical reasons that will become apparent in the sequel, we assume that $1\leq d_y<d_x$ and that $A_n$ is of full row rank for every $n\ge 1$.
+The low noise case could be interpreted as $\Delta$ small (e.g.~$\Delta=10^{-6}$) whereas the degenerate case corresponds to $\Delta=0$.
+As noticed by \cite{zhu}, such a setting is important in many applications where it is expected that the signal dynamics is strongly driving the observed data; see e.g.~\cite{app1,app2}.
+From a mathematical perspective, in the case $\Delta=0$ one has to define the filter on the following sequence of \emph{manifolds}: